Archive for the ‘Doctrine of God’ Category

 Mankind’s version of love tends to be selfish.
 It is preoccupied with getting rather than giving .
 However, true love requires giving sacrificing one’s self for the benefit of another.
 The supreme example of the self sacrificial nature of genuine love is God’s gift of His Son for our salvation.

 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
-1 John 4:9 10 [show]1 John 4:9 [9]In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
-(ESV) 1 John 4:10 [10]In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
-(ESV)
+1 John 4:9 10 (See also 1 John 3:16.)

 4. God’s love is unconditional .